zhdk/tpf-installers/tpf-tools-intermdiate/install.md

 ## Download and installation

-* Download 'tpf-tools-intermediate.pkg.zip' from GitHub: https://github.com/zhdk/tpf-installers/releases;
+* Download 'tpf-tools-intermediate.pkg' from GitHub: https://github.com/zhdk/tpf-installers/releases;

 * Right-click and open 'tpf-tools-intermediate.pkg' and follow the instructions of the installer window.